 The title of this post comes from a search query which brought someone to the website.
 When I saw it I was immediately struck by how often that question must get asked by coaches in any given season.
 They certainly ask it inside their own heads!
 I know it flashed through my head a number of times in years when I watched teams miss several serves in a row – often costing us momentum in the process.

 So let’s think about why players miss their serves.

 The first area we have to look at in addressing serving is the mechanics of the servers.
 The specifics there are best left for another time.
 Suffice it to say, players lacking good mechanics are very likely to be inconsistent (at best) with their serves.
 Much of the time it’s the toss which is the biggest culprit.
 Sometimes, however, mental issues can creep in which lead to faulty mechanics in an otherwise competent server (see below).

 The reverse of tentative serving is being too aggressive.
-Balls hit hard into the net or flying well long are symptomatic of this issue.
+Balls hit hard into the net or flying on a line well long are symptomatic of this issue.
 You as a coach have to define what is appropriate aggressiveness, as you will naturally see more missed serves when you ask your team to serve tough than would likely otherwise be the case.
 Of course there are also the cases of players just simply trying to hit the ball too hard (often boys).

 Poor Situational Awareness

 Players need to know when it’s acceptable to take risk and when they really need to focus on getting the serve in (see When the Serve Needs to Be In).
 If players are missing serves at bad times, it is up to the coach to get that corrected in training by making sure there are consequences for that sort of thing in drills and games.